maximtrp/mufi/README.md

 # Mufi 🐜

-**Mufi** is a command-line music finder written in Python with a bit of Javascript.
+**Mufi** is a command-line **mu**sic **fi**nder written in Python with a bit of Javascript.
 It is capable of finding albums of various styles, genres, moods (even random, using command-line args).
 Basically, it uses Allmusic and Last.fm to get brief music information.

 **Mufi** comes with two command-line tools: